AlexisTM/cracon/README.md

 ## Contributing

-Contributions to Flacon are welcome!
+Contributions to Cracon are welcome!
 Feel free to open issues, submit pull requests, or provide feedback.
 Especially if you are a CMake Guru and knows how to ensure this is as easy to integrate as possible.

 ## License

-Flacon is released under the MIT License.
+Cracon is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.